A LOT of work goes into carefully crafting a sound. Everything from mixing the instrument tracks to EQing vocals.

 5. Warm, Muffled, or Brittle?

 There are a lot of dimensions to music, especially when it comes to vocals.
 You should know what you want the end product to sound like.

 Once you figure it out and start experimenting, you might find yourself dealing with a sound that’s too warm, so you might want to try boosting it gently.

 In fact, a boost of no more than 6kHz could be the secret sauce that you are looking for to fix the clarity of tone.

-If your vocals go the opposite way and sound a bit brittle, then try fixing it (after compression as we talked about above) by decreasing the frequency by a small amount.
+If your vocals go the opposite way and sound a bit brittle, then try fixing it (after compression, as we talked about above) by decreasing the frequency range by a small amount.

 6. Mud is Bad

 When you get a bunch of sounds together, it may sound like a big heaping pile of… MUD!
-That is because many of the tracks, both vocal and instrumental will fall in the same range.
+That is because many of the instrument and vocal tracks will fall in the same range.

 This will cause a jumble of noise, and in this jumble, you will find it hard to pick out one noise from the rest.
 That does not make for a sweet track!